 *This course is delivered on Ableton Live 10 Suite, but it is fine if you want to use an alternative DAW that you are comfortable with such as FL Studio, Logic, etc. Should you wish to follow along using Ableton Live, you can download a full free trial of Ableton Live 10 Suite here.

 If you are thinking of enrolling on this course and looking to buy Ableton Live 10 Suite in the future, Ableton Live 10 Suite is priced at £539.
-We would recommend that it might be more cost-effective to study our Enhanced or Ultimate Course, which both come with the software included.
-This will allow you to receive Ableton Live 10 Suite free with your training, allowing you to benefit from the software, and receive the additional online training from SEM.
+We would recommend that it might be more cost-effective to study our Ultimate Course, which comes with Ableton Live 10 Suite included.
+This will allow you to benefit from the software, and receive the additional online training from SEM.

 Recommended but not essential